fly-apps/litefs-js/README.md

 - `checkCookieForTransactionalConsistency` - the logic used to check the transaction number cookie for consistency and wait for replication if necessary.
+- `getAllInstances` - get all the instances of your app currently running
+- `getInternalInstanceDomain` - get the internal domain for the current instance so you can communicate between instances of your app (ensure you've set the `INTERNAL_PORT` environment variable to what appears in your `fly.toml`).

 ## How it works